Learning Logical Rules using Minimum Message Length: Algorithms

 \section{Algorithms}

-To test claims 1-6, we need algorithms that (i) compare exact MML and MDL programs and (ii) efficiently learn programs with good MML and MDL scores.
+To test claims 1-5, we need algorithms that (i) compare exact MML and MDL hypotheses and (ii) efficiently learn hypotheses with good MML and MDL scores.
 Our contribution in this section is two such algorithms: \textsc{RandomLearner} and \textsc{ApproxLearner}.